ishaansharmaroarke/100-days-of-code/log.md

 ### Day 7: August 20, 2023

-**Today’s Progress**: Updated my bot's code
+**Today’s Progress**: Updated my bot's code.

 **Thoughts**: Refactored some of my code.
-Instead of hard-coding everything, tried to make it more dynamic and more reuseable.
+Instead of hard-coding everything, I tried to make it more dynamic and reusable.
 Honestly, good progress.

 ![Alt text](imgs/day7.png)

 ### Day 8: August 21, 2023

-**Today’s Progress**: Updated my bot's code
+**Today’s Progress**: Didn't do much... except for just looking at my code.

-**Thoughts**: Refactored some of my code.
-Instead of hard-coding everything, tried to make it more dynamic and more reuseable.
-Honestly, good progress.
+**Thoughts**: Was thinking how to refactor the code further.
+Which other functionalities to add, how to make it more readable and reusable.
+Not much coding.